Skip to content

 Payment Methods

 Six funding rails in production.
-VIP Preferred eCheck is the flagship — the player enrolls once with their checking account, gets a 7-day revolving limit up to $50,000, each deposit triggers an ACH debit while the operator credits the casino balance immediately.
-VIP Preferred Online Banking is the modernized variant launched broadly in 2023-2024 — Plaid-style instant bank verification, fewer enrollment failures, broader credit-union coverage.
-Choice4 deferred settlement is the newer product (live since 2024) — operators issue an immediate spending limit at the cage or kiosk while Pavilion settles the eCheck 7, 14, 21 or 28 days later.
+VIP Preferred eCheck is the flagship: the player enrolls once with their checking account, gets a 7-day revolving limit up to $50,000, and each deposit triggers an ACH debit while the operator credits the casino balance immediately.
+VIP Preferred Online Banking is the modernized variant launched broadly in 2023-2024, with Plaid-style instant bank verification, fewer enrollment failures and broader credit-union coverage.
+Choice4 deferred settlement is the newer product (live since 2024), where operators issue an immediate spending limit at the cage or kiosk while Pavilion settles the eCheck 7, 14, 21 or 28 days later.
 PlayerCash @dvantage handles credit and debit card cash advance at the cage.
-Tap2Play accepts Apple Pay at EGMs and table games (land-based only — not available in online cashier flows).
+Tap2Play accepts Apple Pay at EGMs and table games (land-based only, not available in online cashier flows).
 VIP LightSpeed kiosks combine TITO redemption, bill breaking, ATM, eCheck and cash advance in one device.
-For iGaming cashier integration, you get VIP Preferred eCheck and Online Banking.
-Everything else is land-based.
-Compare this to Paysafe which gives you Skrill, Neteller, Paysafecard and ACH all in one contract, or Nuvei which exposes 700+ methods globally.
+For iGaming cashier integration, you get VIP Preferred eCheck and Online Banking, and everything else is land-based.
+Compare this to Paysafe, which gives you Skrill, Neteller, Paysafecard and ACH all in one contract, or Nuvei, which exposes 700+ methods globally.
 Pavilion is intentionally narrow but deep: gaming-specific methods done deeply for one market.

 Verticals